 Benefits of Unlocking

-People often ask why phones are locked.
+People often ask why Samsung phones are locked.
 The simple reason is that if a phone is locked to one network, it is likely that person will stay on that network for the lifetime of that phone, and probably longer because they get seduced by the upgrades.
 But by unlocking your Samsung Galaxy you can choose to switch networks and save quite a bit of cash.
 You can also delay your upgrade cycle by 6 or 12 months and move to a SIM only deal.
 With a Sim Only deal you will pay much less than a standard contract and get exactly the same number of minutes and get the same amount of data.

 There are 3 reasons why you would want to unlock your Samsung Galaxy Smartphone.
 You can switch to a cheaper network provided your contract is over.
 You can use a local sim card while abroad and save on roaming costs.
 And your phone will be worth more money when you come to sell it because it is unlocked.

 In the EU it is absolutely legal to unlock your smartphone.
-All of the UK networks offer a method of unlocking, although some make you jump through a lot of hoops.
+Each of the UK networks offer a method of unlocking, although some make you jump through a lot of hoops.
 There are also some third party companies who have organised deals with the networks so that they can also unlock a Samsung phone without making it difficult.
 Remember that although we talk about Samsung Galaxy phones, any Android smartphone can be unlocked using these methods.
 If you want to unlock an iPhone you can also do that.

-For some older Samsung Galaxy phones, there are some unofficial methods through which you might be able to unlock them.
+For some older Samsung Galaxy phones, there are some unofficial options, including free unlock codes, through which you might be able to unlock them.
 This generally involves installing some unofficial software on your phone.
 With so much malware and viruses on Android, I would really recommend that you avoid these methods.
 It might seem like it’s a free option but can you imagine having malware on your phone, which could get information about your contacts, your emails and the calls that you’ve made?